How Mutual Fund Investment Can Help You During Emergencies

 Nowadays, most banks offer instant loans against mutual funds, similar to their overdraft facility.

-You will have a loan agreement with the bank.
+You can also apply for a loan against mutual funds offline as well.
+Here, you will have a loan agreement with the bank.
 The lender instructs a mutual fund registrar, such as CAMS or Karvy to place a lien on the quantity of pledged units.
 The registrar then stamps the lien and sends a letter to the lender, with a copy to the borrower, confirming the claim.

 Things to keep in before borrowing against your mutual fund units

 You can borrow against different types of mutual funds such as equity funds, debt funds and hybrid funds.
 However, the loan that you can get depends on the type of mutual fund.
 Different banks will have different criteria.
 For example, we can borrow up to 50% of your mutual fund value with equity funds and 80% with debt mutual funds.

 There will be a minimum and maximum amount that you can borrow against your fund units.
 This amount will differ among banks.

 Banks may not offer loans against every mutual fund.
 Each bank has an approved list of mutual funds.
 E.g., ICICI Bank offers loans against mutual funds registered with CAMS.